AlabamaASRL/asset_asrl/doc/tutorials/Install.rst

 	  .. note::

 	  Open the ASSET folder with VS and wait for it to finish loading.
 After VS has finished loading the ASSET repo directory, navigate to the CMakeSettings.json file.
-Here it is recommended to change the number of threads to use when compiling to be the number of physical cores that your computer has.
+Here it is recommended to change the integer number of threads to be the amount of RAM your computer has divided by 3 (rounded down).
-	  If your machine has a limited amount of RAM you may want to reduce this to be below the number of cores your computer has to prevent memory paging, which will drastically slow compile times.

 	  .. image:: _static/cmakejson.PNG

 	  .. image:: _static/threads.PNG

-	  Now we are going to configure the ASSET CMake settings by going to the project dropdown menu and selecting "Configure ASSET".
+	  Now we are going to configure the ASSET CMake settings by going to the project dropdown menu and selecting "Configure ASSET" or "Configure Cache" (depending on the version of VS).
 	  Wait until the output message from CMake says that it is finished and proceed to the build step.

 	  .. image:: _static/config.PNG

 	  The last step is to actually build ASSET!
 After the configuration step has completed navigate to the Build dropdown menu and choose "Build All" (or Ctrl + Shift + B).
+Keep your Python IDE closed until the build completes.

 	  .. image:: _static/build.PNG